skeeto/dotfiles/README.md

 multiple times.
 Unlike the other dotfiles, these are not symlinked since there is nothing to symlink to.

+I'm using `keychain` to start `ssh-agent` and `gpg-agent` so make sure it's installed along with the agents.

 Caveat: private files should be installed after `.gnupg/` is installed, meaning they need to come after "gnupg" alphabetically.
 I still need to fix this.
 If this is a problem, just run the install